 If you are looking for a quick and easy broiled recipe, you are definitely at the right place.
 I don’t know why I’ve never posted this recipe before.
 Broiling salmon is my favorite way to cook it and I’ve been making this recipe for years.

 Salmon fits in to nearly any diet.
 It is keto and paleo friendly.
-It’s naturally gluten, nut and dairy free.
+It’s naturally gluten free, nut free and dairy free.
 We lightly season it to bring out the naturally rich flavors of the wild salmon so it’s low carb and Whole30 approved.

 This broiled salmon is a highly nutritious choice with all the omega-3 fatty acids from this fish, making this recipe a heart-healthy option for you during your busy weeknights.
 This super fast method of cooking will help you get the recommended amount of fish every week.